eggsy/DBM/README.md

-# DBM
-I will publish my DBM mods, commands and etc.
+This is the repo where I will publish all of my _new_ DBM mods, commands and stuff.
+You can download, edit and use them safely.
+If you will only translate the actions I've made, just don't delete my name, remember you just translated it, not made it!